-Benefit Description You pay Durable medical equipment (DME) (cont.)
-High Option Standard Option Breastfeeding pump, including any equipment that is required for pump functionality Nothing Nothing Not covered: All charges All charges Audible prescription reading devices Speech generating devices Comfort, convenience, or luxury equipment or features Non-medical items such as sauna baths or elevators Exercise and hygiene equipment • Electronic monitors of the heart, lungs, or other bodily functions, except for apnea monitors, bilirubin blankets, and blood glucose monitors • Devices, equipment, and supplies related to the treatment of sexual dysfunction disorders Modifications to the home or vehicle • Dental appliances, except for the treatment of cleft lip and/or cleft palate • More than one piece of durable medical equipment serving essentially the same function • Disposable supplies Replacement batteries for glucose meters • Oxygen tents Motorized wheelchairs Repairs, adjustments, or replacements due to misuse or loss Medical supplies High Option Standard Option Amino acid-based elemental formula (drugs, supplies and supplements), regardless of delivery method, for the diagnosis and treatment of: 25% of our allowance 25% of our allowance Congenital errors of amino acid metabolism; Immunoglobulin E and non-Immunoglobulin E mediated allergies to multiple food proteins; Severe food protein induced enterocolitis syndrome; Eosinophilic disorders, as evidenced by the results of a biopsy; and Impaired absorption of nutrients caused by disorders affecting the absorptive surface, functional length, and motility of the gastrointestinal tract
+Benefit Description You pay Durable medical equipment (DME) High Option Standard Option Basic Option (cont.)
+Notes: DME does not include coverage for prosthetic devices such as artificial eyes or legs or orthotic devices such as braces or therapeutic shoes. • Refer to Section 5(a), Orthopedic and Prosthetic devices , for coverage of internal prosthetic devices and breast prostheses. • Refer to Section 5(f), Prescription drug benefits , for information about insulin coverage.
+Breastfeeding pump, including any equipment that is required for pump functionality Nothing Nothing Nothing Not covered: All charges All charges All charges Audible prescription reading devices Speech generating devices • Comfort, convenience, or luxury equipment or features Non-medical items such as sauna baths or elevators Exercise and hygiene equipment Electronic monitors of the heart, lungs, or other bodily functions, except for apnea monitors, bilirubin blankets, and blood glucose monitors • Devices, equipment, and supplies related to the treatment of sexual dysfunction disorders Modifications to the home or vehicle Dental appliances, except for the treatment of cleft lip and/or cleft palate More than one piece of durable medical equipment serving essentially the same function • Disposable supplies Replacement batteries for glucose meters Oxygen tents Motorized wheelchairs Repairs, adjustments, or replacements due to misuse or loss